Swayam-Prakash-Bhuyan/SREDailyChallenge/challenge15.md

 ## ARP (Address Resolution Protocol) — Introduction

 **What is it?**
 ARP maps IPv4 addresses to MAC addresses inside a LAN.
-It’s how IP packets get delivered to the correct NIC inside the same broadcast domain.
+It's how IP packets get delivered to the correct NIC inside the same broadcast domain.

 **Why ARP matters?**
 If ARP is wrong or spoofed, your traffic can go to the wrong machine, be dropped, or be intercepted.